querkmachine/FSForms/_components/date.md

 Internet Explorer and Safari on macOS do not support the date input type, however Safari on iOS does.

 Some devices signal support for date inputs but do not reveal the associated controls or validate values correctly.
 This behaviour can be detected by trying to set the value of the input to something obviously invalid (such as "This is not a date").
 If the input allows the value to be set, it does not support the date input correctly.

+Note that some operating systems provide a "clear" option on their datepickers. **This does not clear the input.** This returns the input to the `value` it was set to before the user manipulated it, which is not necessarily an empty value.

 ### Internationalisation